Cabeza77/particle_code/README.md

 The fragmentation velocity in cm/s.
 If the relative particle velocity is larger than v_frag the particles fragment.
 If not, they grow.

+    double precision :: use_frag_ice

+Do you want to use a different fragmentation velocity for ice particles?
+0: no
+1: yes.

+    double precision :: v_frag_ice

+Fragmentation velocity of ice particles in cm/s

+    double precision :: T_ice

+Temperature in K below which the particle is considered as ice particle.

+    integer :: do_randomwalk

+Whether the particles should do a random walk due to turbulence.
+0: No.
+1: Yes.

     double precision :: Ea

 The activation energy of crystalization in units of the Boltzmann constant.